Political SMS Campaigns for Elections and Fundraising

 You spoke and we listened: tune in to Senator Ojukwu’s podcast on creating a green clean state here in MA.
 Search #ReElectOjukwu anywhere you stream.

-Text marketing is guided by all things compliance .
-But when it comes to political text messages, extra precautions should be taken to ensure no campaign regulations are broken.
+Text marketing is guided by all things SMS compliance.
+But when it comes to using a political campaign texting service, you should take extra precautions to ensure no campaign regulations are broken.

 United States Flag

-You’ve seen how powerful political text messages can be to a campaign.
+You’ve seen what a powerful tool a political text messaging service can be to a campaign.

 By turning supporters into contacts, you can better engage the public, organize rallies and events, and ultimately mobilize the vote.
 Below, we share strategies to help your campaign get as many contacts as possible.